The truth behind a generational anthem and how mainstream media profits from disparaging youth

 Beck strikes back against a false media narratives

-Much like Cobain, and also for good reasons, Beck was openly hostile towards the mass media and their many purposefully tawdry assumptions along with their well-documented tactics of manufacturing scandals for profit regardless of the truth or who gets hurt in the process.
+Much like Kurt Cobain, and also for good reasons, Beck was openly hostile towards the mass media and their many purposefully tawdry assumptions along with their well-documented tactics of manufacturing scandals for profit regardless of the truth or who gets hurt in the process.

 “Slacker my ass.
 I mean, I never had any slack.
 I was working a $4-an-hour job trying to stay alive.” – Beck in Rolling Stone 1994

-Beck’s rebellious spirit, and a deep commitment to be true to himself, meant he wasn’t about to let the mass media machine appoint him in absentia as their shiny new toy just because of a hit song and the passing of Cobain.
+Beck’s rebellious spirit, and a deep commitment to be true to himself, meant he wasn’t about to let the mass media machine appoint him in absentia as their shiny new boy-toy just because of a hit song and the passing of Cobain.

-In fact, in an April 1994 Rolling Stone interview – at the apex of his fast, new fame – the then 24-year-old Beck lashed out at the media’s collaring and tagging him as a spokesman of a ‘Gen X’ generation that never existed except in the playbooks of the mass media conglomerates.
+In fact, in an April 1994 Rolling Stone interview – at the apex of his fast new fame – the then 24-year-old Beck lashed out at the media’s collaring and tagging him as a spokesman of a ‘Gen X’ generation that never existed except in the playbooks of the mass media conglomerates.

 “Slacker my ass.
 I mean, I never had any slack.
 I was working a $4-an-hour job trying to stay alive,” Beck professed.